uber-archive/auto-value-bundle/README.md

 ## Contributors

 We'd love for you to contribute to our open source projects.
-Before we can accept your contributions, we kindly ask you to sign our [Uber Contributor License Agreement](https://docs.google.com/a/uber.com/forms/d/1pAwS_-dA1KhPlfxzYLBqK6rsSWwRwH95OCCZrcsY5rk/viewform).
+Before we can accept your contributions, however, we kindly ask you to sign our [Uber Contributor License Agreement](https://docs.google.com/a/uber.com/forms/d/1pAwS_-dA1KhPlfxzYLBqK6rsSWwRwH95OCCZrcsY5rk/viewform).

 - If you **find a bug**, open an issue or submit a fix via a pull request.
 - If you **have a feature request**, open an issue or submit an implementation via a pull request